windows-powertool/Powertool/README.md

 Windows powertool help you to Improve speed, remove bloatware, protect privacy, eliminate data collection and more.

 ## View Source code
-Windows Powertool Source code :  [tool.windowspowertool.workers.dev](https://tool.windowspowertool.workers.dev)
+Windows Powertool Source code :  [tool.windowpowertool.workers.dev](https://tool.windowpowertool.workers.dev)

 ## How to use
 Use the following command in Powershell to start Windows Powertool OR view the source code and use that raw code in powershell.<br />
 it automatically Create a System restore point when you click Optimize.
-This allow you to revert back completely, if you want. (undo Optimization)
+This allow you to revert back completely, if you want. (undo Optimization)<br/>
+For compatibility:
 ```
-iwr -useb tool.windowspowertool.workers.dev | iex
+iwr -useb tool.windowpowertool.workers.dev | iex
 ```
+## Notice
+* This repository is archived and read-only because some people are misusing the Source code of this project.
+* Verification is added.
+So misuse can be prevented
+* For compatibility, workers.dev is used instead of raw github beacuse github uses TLS version 1.2 and older version of powershell does not support TLS 1.2 and causes errors.
+Here is the github version anyway:
+"iwr -useb raw.githubusercontent.com/windows-powertool/Powertool/main/Powertool | iex"

 ## Main Features
 ### Optimization